 Personal Essay.
 Introduce yourself to the admissions committee.
 Discuss your professional goals and why you feel a GSPIA degree can help you attain them.
 Describe your background, interests, and motivation for pursuing graduate work in public & international affairs.
 There is a 5,000 character limit (approximately two double-spaced, typed pages).

-Second Essay (PhD applicants only – not required for master’s or non-degree candidates).
-Identify the broad topic and research questions you envision as the focus of your doctoral dissertation research, as well as the methodologies you intend to use.
-There is a 5,000 character limit (approximately two double-spaced, typed pages).
+Identify the broad topic and research questions you envision as the focus of your doctoral dissertation research.
+Explain why your research questions are important.
+Also identify the GSPIA faculty with whom you'd like to work.
+There is a 5,000 character limit (approximately two double-spaced, typed pages.

 Optional Essay.
 If there are any special circumstances you would like the admissions committee to consider, highlight them in the optional essay.
 Use this essay to include any information that you feel is important, but that you were not able to include elsewhere on the application.
 There is no penalty for leaving this blank.

 GRE or GMAT Scores (not required for MPPM and non-degree applicants).
 All applicants to the MPA, MPIA, MID, and PhD programs must have taken the GRE or GMAT within five years of the date of their application.
 It is not necessary to take both exams; either test score may be submitted.
 Official score reports must be sent directly from the testing agency to GSPIA.
 (GRE test takers can order score reports online at www.gre.org.
 GMAT test takers can order reports at www.mba.com).
 Copies of your own score report are not acceptable.
 GSPIA’s institutional code is for the GRE 2574.